 8. Mopinion: Best for UX and CRO Teams Collecting Visual In-App Feedback

-Mopinion is built for teams that need more than a score, they need to see what users are looking at and pointing to.
-The platform's standout capability is visual feedback: users can submit screenshots with annotations, marking exactly which element confused them, broke, or impressed them.
-For UX teams running usability reviews or CRO teams diagnosing friction points, this turns vague feedback into specific design intelligence.
+Screenshot annotation is Mopinion's differentiator.
+Users can submit screenshots with annotations, marking exactly which element confused them, broke, or impressed them.
+For UX teams running usability reviews or CRO teams diagnosing friction points, that turns vague feedback into specific design evidence.
+A score alone can't do that.

 The SDK covers iOS, Android, Flutter, React Native, Cordova, and Ionic.
-Mopinion is now part of Netigate, which has added AI-powered feedback analysis, sentiment summaries, filtering of open-text, and cross-channel reporting, on top of the core SDK functionality.
+Mopinion is now part of Netigate, which has added AI-powered sentiment analysis, open-text summarization, and cross-channel reporting on top of the core SDK functionality.
+Metadata-rich responses come attached automatically: device type, app version, operating system, and screen context all travel with each submission.

-Triggering logic supports user behavior events, app version, device type, and screen-level context.
-The survey builder is drag-and-drop with a strong template library.
-At $271/mo, it's one of the pricier mid-tier options, but the visual feedback capability justifies the premium for teams that make it their primary use case.
+Triggering logic supports user behavior events, app version, device type, and screen-level conditions.
+At $271/mo, it's one of the pricier mid-tier options.
+But for teams whose primary use case is screenshot annotation and visual UX diagnosis, the premium is justified.

 Key Features